David Stirling: Early life

+Stirling was educated in England at the Catholic boarding school Ampleforth College alongside his elder brother Bill Stirling.
+He was part of the Ampleforth Officer Training Corps.
+He briefly attended Trinity College, Cambridge, before being "sent down" (i.e. expelled) for 28 transgressions of which the master of the college asked him to select three which would be the "least offensive to his mother".
+He then went to Paris to unsuccessfully attempt to become an artist.

-Second World War and the founding of the SAS
+Second World War

-Stirling was commissioned into the Scots Guards from Ampleforth College Contingent Officer Training Corps on 24 July 1937.
+Stirling was commissioned into the Scots Guards on 24 July 1937.
+When the Second World War broke out in September 1939, Stirling was in Montana, USA, working as a cattle-rancher until returning to Britain on SS Manhattan, from New York City to Southampton on 16 September 1939.

+Founding of the SAS

 In June 1940, he volunteered for the new No. 8 (Guards) Commando under Lieutenant-Colonel Robert Laycock, which became part of Force Z (later named "Layforce").
 On 1 February 1941, Layforce sailed for the Middle East, in support of the capture of Rhodes, but were soon disbanded after suffering heavy casualties in the Battle of Crete and the Battle of the Litani River.
 Stirling remained convinced that due to the mechanised nature of war, a small team of highly trained soldiers with the advantage of surprise could attack several targets from the desert in a single night.

 Believing that taking his idea up the chain of command was unlikely to work, Stirling decided to go straight to the top.
 On crutches following a parachuting accident, he stealthily entered Middle East headquarters in Cairo (under, through, or over a fence) in an effort to see Commander-in-Chief, Middle East Command General Sir Claude Auchinleck.
 Spotted by guards, Stirling abandoned his crutches and entered the building, only to come face-to-face with an officer with whom he had previously fallen out.
 Retreating rapidly, he entered the office of the deputy chief of staff, Major General Neil Ritchie.
 Stirling explained his plan to Ritchie, immediately after which Ritchie persuaded Auchinleck to allow Stirling to form a new special operations unit.
 The unit was given the deliberately misleading name "L Detachment, Special Air Service Brigade" to reinforce Dudley Clarke's deception of a parachute brigade existing in North Africa.